celeritas-project/celeritas/doc/appendices/development.rst

 columns should be broken into sub-expressions for improved readability anyway -- the ``auto`` keyword can help a lot with this.

+Run ``scripts/dev/install-commit-hooks.sh`` to to install a git post-commit hook that will amend each commit with clang-format updates if necessary.

 There's a certain amount of decorations (separators, Doxygen comment structure, etc.) that is standard throughout the code.
 Use the ``celeritas-gen.py`` script (in the ``scripts/dev`` directory) to generate skeletons for new files, and use existing source code as a guide to how to structure the decorations.

 Symbol names
 ------------